porcinus/mk_arcade_joystick_rpi/README.md

 Important note about Hotkey button: some user doesn't set this button in order to user Select button when configuring input from EmulationStation settings menu, in this case, Power Slider need to be used in mk_joystick_config to allow user to bind Select to the right input.

-## Compile by hand ##
+## Compile ##
 Require: libpthread and libwiringpi in order to be compile.
+This program is compiled when installing the driver, to compile it by hand :

 ```gcc -o mk_joystick_config mk_joystick_config.cpp -lwiringPi -lpthread```